tbroadley/edm-scraper/README.md

 Invoke `ruby bin/TASK` to run a specific task.

 Invoke `rake test` to run the tests once or `bundle exec guard` to rerun them every time a file changes.
+Invoke `rake lint` to lint the Ruby code.